Frequently asked questions

 How can I see Baton Rouge region’s observations?

-You can view our iNaturalist project here: City Nature Challenge 2024: Baton Rouge.
+You can view our iNaturalist project here: City Nature Challenge 2025: Baton Rouge.
 You will be able to view all of the observations that are added as they come in during the contest.

 You can also view the global City Nature Challenge umbrella projects:

-City Nature Challenge 2024: Eurasia/Africa/Oceania
+> (link coming this spring) City Nature Challenge 2025: Eurasia/Africa/Oceania

 Challenge another group!
 You can create iNaturalist projects to track your contest too!